 Doomscrolling makes us feel bad—so why do we do it?

 It’s a combination of a couple of things.
 There is the very nature of the design of these applications.
 It’s the slot machine effect: The old way was, you would find something really funny, educational or informative, and the surprise was not knowing when that moment of dopamine or delight would hit you.
 Then there’s the compulsion for many people to be better informed about the chaotic situation that many of us are currently in as a result of the pandemic, the uncertainty regarding the economic recession, as well as the social justice situation affecting many minorities, women and vulnerable groups in the United States and around the world.
 Then I think, finally, it’s a very limited act of agency that people still have.
-You and I can’t go to our favorite restaurants, entertainment venues, gyms; we can’t interact with friends and loved ones due to physical distancing measures.
+You and I can’t go to our favorite restaurants, entertainment venues, gyms; we can’t interact with friends and loved ones because of physical distancing measures.
 People can’t do a lot of other normal behaviors, so they’re able to exercise their agency in this limited way, even if it’s detrimental to their ability to get a good night’s sleep or reduce their stress.

 I am a firm believer in using technology.
 New phones have ways for you to better focus: You can set manual time limits and hours in which you can’t open the apps themselves.
 I’ve also used apps like the Chrome extension “Stay Focused” a couple of times, where you can set various time limits for checking [social media] on your computer.
 I also just manually log out on my work computer and my cell phone; I try to increase the friction required to log in and read the Web site.
 Then there’s the emergency function: you literally just change the account password and give it to someone else so you can’t log in.

 I use a lot of operations management and scientific methods to get myself to not look at my phone.
 If you’re going to pick up your phone more [at night], you have to put a book where your phone would normally be when you’re not at work, to read that before you go to bed.
 One of the best tips is, I watch a lot of TV and movies with subtitles—like in foreign languages.
 Because you can’t look at your phone, you have to read what’s on the screen to understand what’s going on.
 When it’s warmer, do things outside where you can’t look at your phone.
-(When spring comes I’m going to bike so much!)
+(When spring comes, I’m going to bike so much!)
 Also, I find other tactile hobbies, like puzzles or Lego, to be really helpful.
 A lot of people have turned to writing cards and letters as an alternative activity during the pandemic.
 Some people like cooking, some people bake—it’s really about personal psychology.
 Like, if you’re fidgeting, it’s just you feeling anxious about something.
 That’s why you’re checking Twitter, so that you’re not thinking about the anxiety.
-Can you call a friend or a family member that you haven’t spoken to in a while instead of looking at your phone?
+Can you call a friend or a family member whom you haven’t spoken to in a while instead of looking at your phone?

 It’s also about reminding myself constantly of things that sound really hokey and mindful.
 What I really remind myself of, repeatedly, is that when I die, Twitter means nothing.
 No one will be like, “I went viral a lot.”
 They’ll be like, “Did I have enough energy to do my job pretty well?
-Do the people that we love know that we love them?”
+Do the people we love know that we love them?”
 I think those are the things to really invest energy in.